jshoel08/PS6ShinyWebApp/README.md

 My Shinyapp Link: https://jshoel08.shinyapps.io/PS6JaidenS/

-This Shiny App reads in one of the Data Set's from me and my groups project that we are working on.
+This Shiny App reads in one of the Data Sets from me and my groups project that we are working on.

 The data is about the relationship between Students and Alcohol consumption.
 Taking in a plethora of variables from their age, parents jobs/backgrounds, living conditions, students grades, weekday and weekend alcohol consumption and much more.
-However, my pages and my variables zoom more towards the relationship between alcohol consumption and parents’ cohabitation status.
+However, my pages and variables zoom more towards the relationship between alcohol consumption and parents’ cohabitation status.

+I have an overview page, a scatter plot page, and a table page with brief descriptions on each page for the viewer to understand what's happening.

 With this, here is the short descriptions of the variables (these descriptions were taken/paraphrased from https://www.kaggle.com/datasets/uciml/student-alcohol-consumption):